afps-spec

 Consumers SHOULD ignore __MACOSX/ directories and other platform-specific metadata entries.

-8.2 Tool Code Execution
+8.2 MCP-Server Code Execution

 8.3 Credential Handling

-Provider packages (§3.5, §7) describe authentication configurations that involve OAuth tokens, API keys, and other secrets:
+Integration packages (§3.5, §7) describe authentication configurations that involve OAuth tokens, API keys, and other secrets:

 8.4 Prompt Injection